Vadorequest/eclats-de-voix/README.md

 Then, we can use any other container we wich to serve.

-`docker run -e VIRTUAL_HOST=eclats-de-voix.fr,www.eclats-de-voix.fr,blog.eclats-de-voix.fr,www.blog.eclats-de-voix.fr -e url=http://blog.eclats-de-voix.fr/ -d --name blog.eclats-de-voix3 -p 3003:2368 -v /var/www/blog.eclats-de-voix:/var/lib/ghost/content ghost:1.13.0-alpine`
+`docker run -e VIRTUAL_HOST=blog.eclats-de-voix.fr,www.blog.eclats-de-voix.fr,eclats-de-voix.fr,www.eclats-de-voix.fr -e url=http://blog.eclats-de-voix.fr/ -d --name blog.eclats-de-voix -p 3000:2368 -v /var/www/blog.eclats-de-voix:/var/lib/ghost/content ghost:1.13.0-alpine`

 This serves our Ghost both on 3002 and on the defined `VIRTUAL_HOST`.
 See http://eclats-de-voix.fr/ and http://www.eclats-de-voix.fr/.